Nuisance call bosses face crackdown

 "For too long a minority of company directors have escaped justice by liquidating their firms and opening up again under a different name."

-ICO deputy commissioner Steve Wood welcomed the proposals.
 "We have been calling for a change to the law for a while to deter those who deliberately set out to disrupt people with troublesome calls, texts and emails.

 "These proposed changes will increase the tools we have to protect the public."

-The consultation closes in August.
-However, the idea is not new.
-In October 2016, the DCMS also promised to clamp down on what it called "nuisance call crooks".
+But the DCMS first promised to clamp down on what it called "nuisance call crooks" in October 2016.

-The plan is thought to have been sidelined while the government concentrated on the recent Data Protection Act 2018.
+That plan is thought to have been sidelined while the government concentrated on the recent Data Protection Act 2018.

 Nevertheless, the intention to resurrect the idea was welcomed by consumer groups and the industry.